courselabs/kubernetes/labs/productionizing/README.md

 > One Pod changes in the Ready column - now 0/1 containers are ready.

-If a readiness check fails, the Pod is removed from the Service and it won't receive any traffic:
+If a readiness check fails, the Pod is removed from the Service and it won't receive any traffic.

 📋 Confirm the Service has only one Pod IP and test the app.